priyadi/roundcube-converse.js-xmpp-plugin/README.md

 Requirements
 ------------
 * An XMPP server with the same credentials as IMAP server used by Roundcube.
+This also means the IMAP server must accept full email address as login username.
 * BOSH support in XMPP server or BOSH connection manager
 * Plaintext auth in BOSH
 * (optional) BOSH proxy in web server, to avoid crossdomain issues